robertwlodarski/robertwlodarski.github.io/_pages/about.md

 I'm especially interested in how firms' investment and financing impact worker human capital and labour market outcomes.

 Previously, I worked at the Financial Conduct Authority in London.
-I hold MA (Hons) in economics and mathematics from the University of Edinburgh and MRes in economics and finance from Cemfi.
+I hold an MA in economics and mathematics from the University of Edinburgh and an MRes in economics and finance from Cemfi.